Jake LaTurner KS-02

 On January 8, 2019, LaTurner announced his candidacy for the United States Senate in the 2020 election, hoping to succeed four-term incumbent Pat Roberts.
 LaTurner’s announcement came roughly two weeks after Roberts announced his intention to retire in 2021.
 LaTurner announced his candidacy at age 30, the minimum age the United States Constitution requires a senator to be.
 As LaTurner’s next election as state treasurer would not be until 2022, the Senate campaign was considered relatively low-stakes.[21]
 Campaigning as a conservative, he supported the proposed Trump wall, an expansion of the physical barrier along the Mexico–United States border, argued for fiscal responsibility, and supported term limits for federally elected politicians.[21]
 Responding to questions at a meeting with five locals at the Garden City library, he said Representative Alexandria Ocasio-Cortez “thinks that the government can fix all of our problems for us and doesn’t think that individuals have rights, naturally.”
 “I think that what I believe in, and it’s what our founders believed in, is that our rights come from God, not from the government… We need to continue to send people to Washington, D.C., that aren’t afraid to stand up with President Trump and defend conservative principles.”[22]

-LaTurner stated in several interviews that he would step aside and drop out of the race if United States Secretary of State Mike Pompeo opted to run for the seat.
+LaTurner stated in several interviews that he would step aside and drop out of the race if United States secretary of state Mike Pompeo opted to run for the seat.
 In one interview, LaTurner stated that he would be the “first to support [Pompeo],” while in another he said Pompeo had “right up to the last minute.
-He can decide to run.”[22][23]
+He can decide to run.”[23][24]

 On September 9, 2019, LaTurner suspended his candidacy for the U.S. Senate, opting instead to run for the U.S. House in the 2020 election.[25]